-Cleveland Indians Win 20 Straight, Tie 'Moneyball' Oakland A's Streak
+Cleveland Indians Win 21st Straight To Break American League Record

 "I got one really good buddy, one of my best friends, but he's notoriously bad luck," Francona said.
 "Everybody kind of refers to him as like the gray cloud.
 He knows who he is and you talk about superstitions, I will not talk to him.
 He is a text only."

-If Cleveland wins later today, and they've already beaten the Tigers six times during the streak, they can challenge the record held by the 1916 New York Giants.
+If Cleveland wins later Wednesday — and they've already beaten the Tigers six times during the streak — they can challenge the record held by the 1916 New York Giants.

 The Giants had an unbeaten streak of 27 games, but that included a tie.
 Baseball views the Giants' winning streak of 26 games as the longest in history.